ryt/webcsv/readme.md

 # webcsv: Simple CSV Web Viewer

-Simple python app to view CSV files on the browser.
-The CSV data will be rendered with an HTML table.
+Simple python web app to view CSV files on the browser.
+The CSV data will be rendered as an HTML table.
 This app uses [Flask](https://github.com/flask/flask) & [Gunicorn](https://github.com/gunicorn/gunicorn) with [ryt/runapp](https://github.com/ryt/runapp) for deployment.

 ## Test/Development Server